-The residential status under Income Tax plays a vital role for considering taxation of certain incomes.
-It has no nexus with citizenship of India.
+The residential status under Income-tax plays a vital role in considering the taxation of certain incomes.
+It has no nexus with the citizenship of India.

-A] Resident:- Person shall be treated as ‘Resident’, if he satisfies any of the following basic conditions:-
+1] Resident:- Person shall be treated as ‘Resident’ if he satisfies any of the following basic conditions:-

-Resident Individuals are further sub-divided into following 2 categories :
+Resident Individuals are further sub-divided into the following 2 categories :

-1) If a person is resident of India for any 2 out of last 10 Financial Years AND
+- If a person is a resident of India for any 2 out of the last 10 Financial Years AND

 b) Not Ordinary Resident:- If any of the additional conditions specified above are not satisfied then that person is treated as ‘Not Ordinary Resident’ for that Financial Year.

-B] Non-Resident:- If none of the basic conditions are satisfied then person is treated as ‘Non-Resident’ for that Financial Year.
+2] Non-Resident:- If none of the basic conditions is satisfied then the person is treated as ‘Non-Resident’ for that Financial Year.

 Taxability of Income in India as per Residential Status-

 |1.
 Income received in India||Taxable||Taxable||Taxable|